Napaleofú: Economy

 Agricultural production is diversified, depending on the size of the land, soil characteristics and market fluctuations.
 Crop rotation is practiced: winter or spring wheat, oats for grazing, corn for grain or fodder, sunflower and potatoes.
 This area is outside the so-called "soybeanization" process (exclusive sowing of soybeans).
 There are silos in the area to store summer crop production as a reserve for the winter or to supplement livestock feed rations.
 This increases the average yield per hectare.
 Producers carry out chemical weed and pest control with ground or aerial equipment; they also use manure and fertilizers.

 Regarding livestock activities, cows are raised for dairy farming or beef production.
 All of the production is sold in the Liniers Market or in cool stores.
 Sheep farming has decreased and is kept only for family consumption.
 Dairy farms vary in size, from the largest with modern technology to the smallest, which have strict quality control by Argentina's leading dairy companies.

-There are also dairy farms of companies dedicated to the production of breeding cattle that market their animals at rural fairs and exhibitions.
-Sheep production has decreased and is maintained only for family consumption.

-In recent years there has been significant forestry activity that has been modifying the typical steppe landscape of treeless grasses of the Pampean plains.
-Eucalyptus and acacia forests have been planted, and the "pajonales" (grasslands) that hindered cattle herding have disappeared.

 There was an incipient mining activity.
 Stone began to be extracted to build breakwaters in Necochea and Quequén.

 The production of manufactured goods of agricultural origin completes the picture of the town's economic activities.
 Bread, pasta and pastries, sausages, cheese and sweets are produced.
 There are also some workshops for artistic blacksmithing, ironwork and lathe work.

-Education

-It has three educational establishments under the jurisdiction of the Lobería School Board: a kindergarten, an elementary school and a high school.
-Work is underway to provide the area with natural gas.